Convocation

 Visitor visa

-If you or your guests require a visa in order to enter the UK and attend a graduation ceremony, we can provide you with a letter to support your application.
+If you or your guests require a visitor visa in order to enter the UK and attend a graduation ceremony, we can provide you with a letter to support your application.
+A form to request a letter will be made available early in the summer term.

 All guests travelling from abroad will be responsible for ensuring they comply with UK entry requirements.